Thursday, 15 January 2026

 How Password Managers Work

 Password managers work by allowing you to set and store passwords in a digital version of a locked file cabinet.
-The “lock” is protected by a key -- what is often referred to as a Master Password.
+The “lock” is protected by a key—often referred to as a Master Password.
 When you boot up or wake your computer from sleep, your password manager will ask you to enter your Master Password to have access to all your other passwords.

-Then, logging into a website is as simple as searching for or typing in the name you assigned to the Login info (such as “My Bank” or “Amazon” or “Fantasy Football League”), and clicking “log in”.
+Then, logging into a website is as simple as searching for or typing in the name you assigned to the Login info (such as “My Bank,” “Amazon,” or “Fantasy Football League”) and clicking “log in”.
 The password manager will navigate to the website’s login page and enter your username and password.
 If you are already at the login page, your password manager will usually find it for you, so all you need to do is click a button to log into the site.

 Most password managers do even more, by storing common information you often enter into forms, such as your home address, work address, and so on.
 Some also store credit card information to make paying online easier.

-And if you have lots of logins stored, you can usually make folders within the password manager (for specific projects, individual clients, personal v.s. work passwords, etc) and store your logins in the folders.
+And if you have lots of logins stored, you can usually create folders within the password manager (for specific projects, individual clients, personal vs. work passwords, etc.) and store your logins in them.

 All good password managers encrypt your login files with strong encryption algorithms.
-Some password managers only store your collection of logins locally on your computer, while others also store your logins in the cloud so that they can be accessible on a home computer, office computer, cell phone, tablet or via the web.
+Some password managers store your logins locally on your computer, while others also store them in the cloud so they can be accessed on a home computer, office computer, cell phone, tablet or via the web.
 Entering your Master Password on any of these devices will give you access to your logins anywhere you go.

 Should You Use A Password Manager?